NJdevPro/Numerical-Recipes/README.md

 I would not recommend using these routines without serious testing, but NR is a good introduction to numerical algorithms and a great starting point for educative purpose (buy the book !).
-For production work, I would recommend looking at modern libraries such as MKL, Eigen, GNU Scientific Library, Ceres Solver, FFTW, etc. These are often much more efficient and reliable, written in more idiomatic C++, better tested and more actively maintained.
+For production work, I would recommend looking at modern libraries such as LAPACK, Intel MKL, Eigen, GNU Scientific Library, Ceres Solver, FFTW, etc. These are often much more efficient and reliable, written in more idiomatic C++, better tested and more actively maintained.

 Finally, I could not find a copy of the example programs that were shipped along the book of examples.
 I only shipped a few examples as a proof that the code does indeed